Nur Ikhwan Othman: Club career

 Nurikhwan attended Brunei's Sports School as a youngster and progressed enough to be a regular in the national youth team side that played in the Brunei Premier League II in 2010 and 2011.
 After the creation of the Brunei National Football League (precursor to the Brunei Super League) by the newly formed NFABD, the young prodigy chose Indera SC as his club, becoming league champions in 2012-13 and 2014.

-Nurikhwan signed for professional side DPMM FC of the S.League in 2016 and made his debut in a 3–2 loss to Albirex Niigata (S) on 13 February.
+Nurikhwan signed for professional side DPMM of the S.League in 2016 and made his debut in a 3–2 loss to Albirex Niigata (S) on 13 February.

 Nurikhwan was converted into a defender by new head coach Adrian Pennock in the 2019 season, mirroring his teammate Yura Indera Putera in doing so.
 On 6 July of that season, in the away game against Warriors FC, he was shown a straight red for felling Sahil Suhaimi in the penalty box and was adjudged by the referee to have denied the Singaporean a goal-scoring opportunity.
 This turned the tide to the home side's advantage and the game finished in a 3–3 draw.

 Nurikhwan became a Singapore Premier League champion in September 2019 in his first season operating as a centre-back, his club also registering the joint-best defense in the league.

-Nurikhwan scored his first DPMM FC goal in the first DPMM FC fixture of the 2021 Brunei Super League against BAKES FC on 28 June 2021.
-With his team playing domestically for the third year in a row in 2022, he performed solidly against local opposition at the 2022 Brunei FA Cup, managing to be awarded the Player of the Tournament after the final where his team won 2–1 against Kasuka FC on 4 December.
+Nurikhwan scored his first DPMM goal in the first fixture of the 2021 Brunei Super League against BAKES on 28 June 2021.
+With his team playing domestically for the third year in a row in 2022, he performed solidly against local opposition at the 2022 Brunei FA Cup, being awarded the Player of the Tournament after the final where his team won 2–1 against Kasuka on 4 December.

+Nurikhwan missed the entirety of 2023 due to injury but returned the next season partnering Yura in central defence after a long-term injury to Patrick Flottmann just two games into the season hampered the team and ultimately cost Rui Capela his job.
+His replacement Jamie McAllister adapted a 3-5-2 formation in the second half of the season and Nurikhwan performed well alongside Yura and Damir Muminovic as a result.

+On 3 March 2025, Nurikhwan scored a header against Albirex Niigata (S) in a 3–1 win in the Singapore Cup.
+The following month, he netted his first Singapore Premier League goal in a 3–1 victory over Geylang International on 27 April.